What People Frequently

-Our tuition is a very affordable $3,390.
+Our tuition is a very affordable $3,950.
 Please contact our Program Coordinator at 317-295-1000 for additional details.

 Yes.
 Tuition financing is available.
+We offer a payment plan with 3 options.
 For more information call us at 317-295-1000.

 There are many benefits to choosing a career in dental assisting:

-Job security.
-Dental care is a growing field and dental assistants are in high demand.
+Job security: Dental care is a growing field and dental assistants are in high demand.

-Financial incentives.
-Benefits include great pay, medical benefits, retirement plans, paid vacation/sick days and paid holidays.
+Financial incentives: Benefits include great pay, medical benefits, retirement plans, paid vacation/sick days and paid holidays.

-Freedom.
-No more hourly jobs or working nights and weekends.
+Freedom: No more hourly jobs or working nights and weekends.
 You now have the freedom to do what you want to do.

-We’re a “hands-on learning program”.
+We are a “hands-on learning program”.
 This differs a bit from traditional education.
 Our classes take place in a dental office and a class learning center.
 A majority of the learning is hands-on.
 Our classes begin with lecture/class discussion, but a majority of the time is spent in lab where students are in the operatories learning one on one with instructors to take impressions, pour up models, etc. When our professional students complete the program and start working, they feel comfortable in the office setting because that’s the environment they were trained in.

-When you graduate from any dental assisting school you receive a certificate of completion.
+When you graduate from an accredited dental assisting school you receive a certificate of completion.
 Many students ask if they can expect to make a higher starting salary if they attend school longer.
 The answer to that is no. The starting salary for a Dental Assistant does not have anything to do with how long you spent in school, or how much you paid for your schooling.
 We set you up to become an entry level dental assistant.